mia-podgorski/Ant-Trap/proposal.md

 ## In a paragraph or more, outline your next steps.
 What new skills will you need to acquire?
 What topics will you need to research?
 If working with one of two classmates, who will do what?

 I need to research pygame and arcade more.
 I have a basic understanding of how games are made.
 So far I have the game loop and window.
 Next I need to create the sprtie for the ant and work on moving the ant.
+There need to be a function for keeping score.
 I need to figure out how to add more ants or sprites when it collides with the food.
 I also need to focus on how to end the game when there is a unwanted collision.
-I am going to need to do a lot more research to be ables to create level and mini games inside of the main game.
+I am going to need to do a lot more research to be able to create levels and mini games inside of the main game.
+I have start with two good resources to help me figure out the basics.